mseminatore/ann/README.md

 For training, the module provides **Stochastic Gradient Descent**, and **Momentum** optimizers.
 Support for **RMSProp**, **AdaGrad** and **Adam** is in progress.
+This option is also set when a network is created via `ann_make_network()`.

-Layer activation types currently supported are **None**, **Sigmoid** and **Softmax**.
+The layer activation types currently supported are **None**, **Sigmoid** and **Softmax**.
-Support for **RELU** is in progress.
+Support for **RELU** is currently in progress.

 For performance, mini-batch support is provided.
-It can be configured along with other
-hyper-parameters either directly via the network object or through set_xx functions.
+Batch size can be configured, along with other hyper-parameters, either directly via the network object or through various set_xx functions.

 ## Functions